MY RETIREMENT

 It was only during the appeal process that I received their data records, and found out that the QA Director had been misinterpreting a hospital bed census statistic for an actual takeback rate and that all their quality data and counts showed that my rates of complication, infections and takebacks were safe, the same as all publications from gynecologists.
 It was too late.

 Being expelled from a hospital automatically triggers a review by the Medical Board.
-The hospital sent four cases out of 628 procedures I had done over 44 months.
-The Medical Board did not review the hospitals truthfulness or accuracy; it only reviewed these four cases.
+The hospital sent these four "worst" cases out of 628 procedures I had done over 44 months.
+The Medical Board did not review the hospital's truthfulness or accuracy in expelling me; it only reviewed these four cases.

-• I planned the removal of a cancer recurrence adjacent to the Aorta Artery, coordinating with a vascular surgeon for potential vessel repair.
+I planned the removal of a cancer recurrence adjacent to the Aorta Artery, coordinating with a vascular surgeon for potential vessel repair.
 The procedure went as intended, and the patient has since been cured; however, the hospital inaccurately labeled it a “near miss.”
+They somehow assumed that such an operation was beyond my credentials, and never obtained the opinion of another gynecologic Oncologist who would have told them that.
+The hospital never confirmed my credentials to do this advanced procedure, or discovered that I had performed it 145 times in the past three years, even laparoscopically.
+I had also published and taught and made teaching videos on that exact procedure.
+Nonetheless, I was summarily suspended after the uncomplicated curative operation!

 After incurring nearly $300,000 in legal fees and at the age of 66, with retirement on the horizon, I ultimately surrendered my medical license to the MBC, requesting they acknowledge the merits of merely issuing a letter of reprimand.
 Unfortunately, this information was omitted from the final MBC report circulated to all doctors in California.